 “Of course,” he replied.

-The waiter came back with containers and the check.
+The waiter came back with the containers and the check.
 Joel paid, I was too stunned to complain.
 I followed him out to his sedan and he drove us to an abandoned parking lot to eat.
 We ate in peace by the light of the car’s overhead light.

 He started talking about his family, more basic information rather, he didn’t bad mouth them like I thought he should have after I found out what they were really like.